 Property receives a minor utility influence factor if it is adjacent to underground utilities (like high pressure pipelines) generally located within a green belt.

-Municipal utility services such as low-voltage power lines, gas lines, telecommunications lines and municipal water, sanitary and storm sewer lines are not included in this category.
+Municipal utility services such as low-voltage power lines, subtransmission power lines, gas lines, telecommunications lines and municipal water, sanitary and storm sewer lines are not included in this category.